coder-hxl/x-crawl/README.md

 ## Relationship with Puppeteer

-The crawlPage API has built-in [puppeteer](https://github.com/puppeteer/puppeteer), you only need to pass in some configuration options to complete some operations, the result will expose the Brower instance and Page instance, you get Brower instance and Page instance will be intact, x-crawl will not rewrite them.
+The crawlPage API has built-in [puppeteer](https://github.com/puppeteer/puppeteer), you only need to pass in some configuration options to let x-crawl help you complete some operations, and the result will expose the Brower instance and the Page instance Come out, the Brower instance and Page instance you get will be intact, and x-crawl will not rewrite them.

 # Table of Contents